 He was named distinguished lecturer by the IEEE Circuits and Systems Society for 2014-2015.
 He is the editor of mixed-signal letters-The Americas.
 He is also an Associate Editor of the IEEE Transactions on Very Large Scale Integration Systems (TVLSI), the IEEE Transactions on Circuits and Systems I (TCAS-I) and the Journal of Circuits, Systems, and Computers.
 He also served as a guest Co-Editor of the May 2010 special issue of the IEEE Transactions on Circuits and Systems I. He also serves on the founding editorial board of the NanoCom Journal.
 He has served as the 2009 General Program co-Chair and the 2007 Technical Program Co-Chair of the IEEE/ACM Great Lakes Symposium on VLSI.
 He has chaired or co-chaired more than conference tracks in many IEEE/ACM international conferences.

 Dr. Massoud leads research efforts in various areas of Electrical and Computer Engineering and their application to Biotechnology and Nanotechnology.
-He has published more than 200 papers in peer reviewed journal and conferences.
+He has published more than 200 papers in peer reviewed journals and conferences.
 He served as the theme leader for Novel Interconnects and Architectures in the SRC Southwest Academy of Nanoelectronics (SWAN) from 2006-2011.
 He is an elected member of the IEEE Nanotechnology Council from 2009 to 2011.
 He was awarded the Rising Star of Texas Medal in the 2007 Nanosummit and was selected as one of ten MIT Alumni featured in the 2012 MIT EECS newsletter.
 He is a recipient of the National Science Foundation CAREER Award in 2005, the DAC fellowship in 2005, the Synopsys Special Recognition Engineering Award in 2000, several Best Paper Award Nominations, and two Best Paper Awards at the 2007 IEEE International Symposium on Quality Electronic Design and the 2011 IEEE International Conference on Nanotechnology.